 Depending upon the type of decision at issue, decisions may be subject to judicial or administrative review.

 Applicants typically have the right to seek review/appeal of a denial.
-In order for third parties to seek review, they must allege an injury unique to them as opposed to one affecting the general population (they must have what is known as (“standing”), such as an injury arising from residing/ owning property near the subject property.
+In order for third parties (an impacted neighbour or community) to seek review, they must allege an injury unique to them as opposed to one affecting the general population (they must have what is known as (“standing”), such as an injury arising from residing/owning property contiguous to the subject property.

 An individual can appeal to the Administrative Court within one month after they have received a notification of refusal from the local authorities concerning permission for development.
 This is in line with section 38 of the Regional Town and Country Planning Act [Chapter 29.12].